Sammy Gyamfi: Career

 Gyamfi was called to the bar on 5 October 2018 after he graduated from the Ghana School of Law.

 Personal life

-Gyamfi is a Christian (Seventh Day Adventist Church) and he is married.
-He has been a practicing lawyer for many years in Ghana and has been involved in several high-profile cases in Ghana.
+Gyamfi is a Christian (Seventh Day Adventist Church).
+He is married.

+He has been a practicing lawyer for many years in Ghana, and has been involved in several high-profile cases.

-He has served in different leadership dimensions since his days at the university.
+He has served in different leadership roles since his days in university.